modular/modular/KGEN/docs/public/programming-manual.md

     # s3.__del__() runs here
 ```

-In this case you can see both why a copy constructor is needed: without one, the
+In this case, you can see both why a copy constructor is needed: without one, the
 duplication of the `s1` value into `s2` would be an error - because you
 cannot have two live instances of the same non-copyable type.
 The move
-constructor is optional, but helps the assignment into `s3`: without it, the
+constructor is optional but helps the assignment into `s3`: without it, the
 compiler would invoke the copy constructor from s1, then destroy the old `s1`
 instance.
-This is logically correct, but introduces extra runtime overhead.
+This is logically correct but introduces extra runtime overhead.

 Mojo destroys values eagerly, which allows it to use frequently transform
 copy+destroy pairs into a move operation, which can lead to much better